vishnuprksh/GitWatch/README.md

 - **Pull Requests**: Create PRs between branches.
 - **Code Review**: View diffs of changes.
 - **Merging**: Merge PRs directly from the UI (Admin only).
+- **Close Requests**: Close requests to hide them from the active list (Admin only).
+Closed requests appear in a collapsible "Closed" dropdown.

 ## Setup
 1. Ensure you have the required packages installed: